stationhead/android-assessment-vinyl/README.md

-# Stationhead Android Takehome Assessemet
+# Stationhead Android Takehome Assessment

 #### Welcome!
 We created this project to test your Android skills through hands-on development.